(Pocket-lint) - Did you know you can use Alexa to call and message others?

-Amazon's Alexa calling and messaging feature enables you to make and receive calls, as well as send messages between Echo devices, the Amazon Alexa app for iOS and Android and Fire tablets.
+Amazon's Alexa calling and messaging feature enables you to make and receive calls, as well as send messages between Echo devices, the Amazon Alexa app for iOS and Android, and Fire tablets.
 It's a neat way to contact family and friends.
 The best part?
 The feature is completely free to use, as it works over Wi-Fi on most Echo devices and into Alexa apps too.

 What is Alexa calling and messaging?